booxmedialtd/streamone-php-sdk-v3/README.md

 ### Using composer

-The recommneded way to install the SDK is to use [Composer](http://getcomposer.org).
+The recommended way to install the SDK is to use [Composer](http://getcomposer.org).
 To install, add the following to your `composer.json` file: